aksiksi/blog/_posts/2015-10-02-which-road-are-you-on.md

   - Field: *name*
   - Field: *speed*

-Now, suppose the server receives the request ```{"lat": 23.44, "lng": 51.55}``` from the client.
+Suppose the server receives the request ```{"lat": 23.44, "lng": 51.55}``` from the client.
 A simple bounds check query for the above coordinate in MongoDB looks something like:

 ```javascript
 {